artnum/rbtree/README.md

 Data part of a node is `uintptr_t` so it can hold either a integer or a pointer.

-It implements basic operation : insert, search and delete.
+It implements basic operation : insert, search, delete, left most and right most.
 So it can be used for an in-memory index implementation.